 It has been my pleasure and a labor of love to volunteer at the DJSEC.
 Our volunteers are very passionate about the life and the legacy of Dr. James Still.
 Dr. Still was a very unique individual who endured many barriers in life, including poverty and prejudice.
 He persevered to overcome many obstacles and became a physician, an entrepreneur, and an author.
 The real estate he acquired during his life made him the third largest landowner in the county of Burlington County, NJ during the nineteenth century.

 In 2006, the State of New Jersey purchased the DJSEC site with good intentions to restore Dr. Still’s historic office.
 DJSEC site falls under the auspices of the NJ Department of Environmental Protection (NJDEP).
 Unfortunately, with changing political winds and occasional natural disasters, the State’s focus on the office building, and allocated funding, diminished over time.
-Thus, the Medford Historical Society (MHS) became an “Officially Recognized Friends Group” (ORFO) by the NJDEP and essentially the caretakers of the DJSEC.
-Within the MHS, a core group of volunteers assembled, known affectionately as the Dr. Still Oversight Committee (DSOC).
+Since the inception the Medford Historical Society (MHS) became an “Officially Recognized Friends Group” (ORFO) by the NJDEP and essentially the caretakers of the DJSEC.
+Always with the intent that one day the Oversight Committee would be able to form a their own non-profit 501(c)(3).
+In 2020 the Oversight Committee formed the Dr. James Still Historic Office Site Association, Inc. When the Still location begin its endeavors, NJDEP wanted the family to be associated with an already 501(c)(3).
+In December of 2019 MHS Within the MHS, a core group of volunteers assembled, known affectionately as the Dr. Still Oversight Committee (DSOC).

 In 2016, I was appointed Chairman of the DSOC in an effort to focus on key objectives, including to bring organizational structure to the committee; obtain a fully executed ORFO agreement with the NJDEP; raise public awareness of the DJSEC, and establish more effective communications with the NJDEP.
 The passage of time has been a factor in accomplishing some of those objectives; e.g., obtaining the executed ORFO agreement; but it was finally achieved.
 We have also sought to increase public awareness of the DJSEC through public presentations, local elementary school visits, opening of the Dr. Still Nature Walk, bi-annual meetings with the NJDEP, and two consecutive years of summer archaeological field schools.
 This year has also witnessed some changes at the NJDEP Division of Parks and Forestry with the appointment of Olivia Carpenter Glenn as director.
 The volunteers and I look forward to establishing a working relationship with Olivia and her staff.
 She brings a set of fresh ideas and new vision to the NJDEP Division of Parks and Forestry.